moondance-labs/tanssi-docs/builders/interact/ethereum-api/precompiles/erc20.md

 ## Introduction {: #introduction }

-The native token ERC-20 precompiled contract on Tanssi EVM ContainerChains allows developers to interact with the native protocol token through an ERC-20 interface.
-Although your ContainerChain's native token is not an ERC-20 token, now you can interact with it as if it was a vanilla ERC-20.
+The native token ERC-20 precompiled contract on Tanssi EVM appchains allows developers to interact with the native protocol token through an ERC-20 interface.
+Although your appchain's native token is not an ERC-20 token, now you can interact with it as if it was a vanilla ERC-20.

 One of the main benefits of this precompile is that it removes the necessity of having a wrapped representation of the protocol token as an ERC-20 smart contract, such as WETH on Ethereum.
 Furthermore, it minimizes the need for multiple wrapped representations of the same protocol token.
 Consequently, DApps that need to interact with the protocol token via an ERC-20 interface can do so without needing a separate smart contract.

 Under the hood, the [ERC-20 precompile](https://github.com/moondance-labs/tanssi/blob/master/test/contracts/solidity/ERC20.sol){target=\_blank} executes specific Substrate actions related to the Substrate balances module, which is coded in Rust.
 The balances module provides functionality for handling the various types of balances.

 This guide will show you how to interact with UNIT tokens, the native protocol tokens for Snap appchains on the Tanssi Dancebox Testnet, via the ERC-20 precompile.
-You can follow along and adapt this guide to interacting with your own ContainerChain.
+You can follow along and adapt this guide to interacting with your own appchain.

 The precompile is located at the following address: